 3) Meet local farmers and chefs

 Italy is infamous for its deliciously fresh food.
 And your trip to Italy should be the opportunity to enjoy the regional cuisine, and to submerge yourself into many flavourful explorations.
-You can attend culinary classes, demonstrations, food stations and markets which are aimed at teaching people how to make use of simple ingredients and fresh spices.
+You can visit a Tuscan winery or attend culinary classes, demonstrations, food stations and markets which are aimed at teaching people how to make use of simple ingredients and fresh spices.

 For example, if you love cycling, there is an astonishing Tuscany by the Sea bicycling vacation.
 Your imagination and learning skills will be challenged, as you will learn how to make traditional Tuscan Cantucci, which would translate into a buttery almond cookie usually served with a famous glass of cherry red wine.